AdBanacho/cohere-text-embedder/README.md

 ## 📈 Web application - Streamlit

-To create an application, in which will be comporasion of two likelihood displays, we will use `Stramlit`.
+To create an application, which will be comparison of two likelihood displays, we will use `Stramlit`.
 This is an easy and very useful library.

 Installation
 ```python
 pip install streamlit
 ```

-We will need two text inputs for `co:here` API key and for text to predict.
+We will need text inputs for `co:here` API key.

 In docs of [streamlit](https://docs.streamlit.io/) we can find methods: